-The scheduling package handles scheduling in complex scenarios that involve searching large maps consisting of VMs, http://boinc.berkeley.edu/
+6 http://boinc.berkeley.edu/

-TABLE I. CloudSim and CloudSim
+TABLE I. Cloud2Sim and CloudSim

-Extended Cloud Sim Class CloudSim class Core Responsibilities HzCloudSim CloudSim Core class of the Simulator Initializes distributed data structures HzDatacenterBroker DatacenterBroker Implements distributed scheduling - Starts Simulation based on the configuration Cloud SimEngine Starts supportive threads - for scaling and health monitoring PartitionUtil - Calculates the partitions of the data structures HzCloudlet Cloudlet Extends Cloudlet HzVm Vm Extends Vm HazelSim - Singleton of Hazelcast integration HzObjectCollection - Provides unified access to distributed objects cloudlets, and the user requirements.
+Extended $Cloud^2Sim$ Class CloudSim class Core Responsibilities HzCloudSim CloudSim Core class of the Simulator Initializes distributed data structures HzDatacenterBroker DatacenterBroker Implements distributed scheduling - Starts Simulation based on the configuration Cloud 2 SimEngine Starts supportive threads for scaling and health monitoring PartitionUtil - Calculates the partitions of the data structures HzCloudlet Cloudlet Extends Cloudlet HzVm Vm Extends Vm HazelSim - Singleton of Hazelcast integration HzObjectCollection - Provides unified access to distributed objects distributed maps as the storage data structure, instead of Java lists.
+As extending CloudSim, $Cloud^2Sim$ provides an API compatible with CloudSim, for the cloud simulations.
+Classes of CloudSim are extended as shown by Table I, while preserving the invocation interfaces and preserving code generality.

+The scheduling package handles scheduling in complex scenarios that involve searching large maps consisting of VMs, cloudlets, and the user requirements.
 Distributed application scheduling is done by the extended data center brokers that are capable of submitting the tasks and resources in a distributed manner.
 A new package named "compatibility" composed of the core classes such as HazelSim is placed inside CloudSim to integrate Hazelcast, Infinispan, and other new dependencies, and to enable multiple modes of operation (Such as Hazelcast or Infinispan based and regular CloudSim simulations).

 The concurrency layer consists of callables and runnables for asynchronous invocations to concurrently execute.
 As complex objects must be serialized before sending them to other instances over the wire, custom serializers are needed for Vm, Cloudlet, Host, Datacenter, and the other distributed objects to be able to distribute them across the instances, store and access them remotely in a binary format, effectively.
-The utilities module provides the utility methods used throughout $Cloud^2Sim$ .
+The utilities module provides the utility methods used throughout $Cloud^2Sim$.